-After a distinguished teaching career at the college and university levels, Michael Todd Krueger has dedicated himself to the cause of the adult, avocational singer and to singing as a life-long proposition.
-Krueger currently serves as conductor and music director for two of the most prominent auditioned community choruses along the Front Range of Colorado: the 120-voice Larimer Chorale in Fort Collins (located 60 miles north of Denver), and the 75-member Voices West (formerly the Littleton Chorale, based in the south metropolitan Denver area).
-Krueger is also director of the Adult Choir and minister of music at King of Glory Lutheran Church in Arvada, Colorado and he maintains an active voice studio specifically for adults.
+Michael Todd Krueger currently serves as conductor and music director for two of the outstanding auditioned community choruses along the Colorado Front Range.
+Voices West, with 65 members, is based in Littleton, Colorado and draws its members from the south Denver metro area.
+The 120-voice Larimer Chorale is located in Fort Collins and performs throughout northern Colorado.
+Krueger is also minister of music and director of the King's Singers adult choir at King of Glory Lutheran Church in Arvada, Colorado.
 Through these endeavors, he has become known for his inspiring musical leadership and a uniquely healthy approach to ensemble singing for adults.

-Dr. Krueger earned the Bachelor of Arts degree in music education from Luther College and the Master of Music degree from the University of Northern Colorado at Greeley (UNC).
-He earned the Doctor of Musical Arts degree in choral conducting and literature from the University of Illinois.
+Dr. Krueger earned the Bachelor of Arts degree in music education from Luther College, the Master of Music degree from the University of Northern Colorado at Greeley (UNC) and the Doctor of Musical Arts degree in choral conducting and literature from the University of Illinois.
+He studied conducting and choral literature with Weston Noble, Chester Alwes, Anne Howard Jones and Don V Moses.
 He has served on the music faculties of Ithaca College, Morningside College, Millikin University, and the University of Wyoming.